 (About the original meaning of temples you could refer to my article Temple and Time, edited in the blog earthmeasured.wordpress.com ) (November 2016)

-In the ancient tradition the square or the rectangule are patterns of the earth with its four cardinal points, the biblical “earth’s corners” of Revelation 7:1 and 20:8.
+In the ancient tradition, the square or the rectangle are patterns of the earth with its four cardinal points, the biblical “earth’s corners” of Revelation 7:1 and 20:8.

 But now, in order to make the subject well understood by the readers, I have to give some hints about the “Rotas” of the first chapter of the book of Ezekiel.

 Ezechiel’s prophecy, chapter one, is also known as the prophecy of the chariot.
 As a matter of facts, in Ezechiel’s book the word chariot is not mentioned but to find it you have to rely on 1Chronicles 28:18 where the Bible refers to ” the representation of the chariot, namely the cherubs of gold for spreading their wings out and screening over the ark of the covenant “.
 So, as you can easily deduce, the ark has a close connection with the wheels of Ezekiel chapter 1.

 Here, to make things easier, I add the complete text of the first chapter of Ezekiel’s book.

 1 Now it came to pass in the thirtieth year, in the fourth month, in the fifth day of the month, as I was among the captives by the river of Chebar, that the heavens were opened, and I saw visions of God.